Africville

+Africville was founded in 1848 in Halifax, Nova Scotia, by Black Refugees who had arrived during and after the War of 1812.
+These Refugees were formerly enslaved African Americans who escaped from the United States and were resettled in Nova Scotia by the British.
+One of the earliest known settlers and founder of Africville was William Brown Sr., a Black Refugee from the Chesapeake region who arrived in 1815 with his parents and siblings.
+In 1848, Brown made a private purchase of vacant land overlooking the Bedford Basin.
+Together with a purchase by William Arnold, their combined 12 acre properties marked the boundaries of what became Africville.

 During the 20th century, Halifax neglected the community, failing to provide basic infrastructure and services such as roads, water, and sewerage.
 The city continued to use the area as an industrial site, notably introducing a waste-treatment facility nearby in 1958.
 The residents of Africville struggled with poverty and poor health conditions as a result, and the community's buildings became badly deteriorated.
 During the late 1960s, the City of Halifax condemned the area, relocating its residents to newer housing in order to develop the nearby A. Murray MacKay Bridge, related highway construction, and the Port of Halifax facilities at Fairview Cove to the west.
 Soon after this, former residents and activists began a long protest on the site against their treatment and the condemnation.

 In 1996 the site was designated as a National Historic Site of Canada as being representative of Black Canadian settlements in the province and as an enduring symbol of the need for vigilance in defence of their communities and institutions.
-After years of protest and investigations, in 2010 the Halifax Council ratified a proposed "Africville Apology", under an arrangement with the federal government, to compensate descendants and their families who had been evicted from the area.
+After years of protest and investigations, in 2010 the Halifax Council ratified the Africville Apology under an arrangement with the federal government to compensate descendants and their families who had been evicted from the area.
 In addition, an Africville Heritage Trust was established to design a museum and build a replica of the community church.